InsightDataScience/coding-challenge/README.md

 	1.50
 	1.00

 The output should be a file in the `venmo_output` directory named `output.txt` that contains the rolling median for each transaction in the file (e.g. if there are three input transactions, then there should be 3 medians), following the format above.
-The precision of the average should be two digits after the decimal place with truncation.
+The precision of the median should be two digits after the decimal place with truncation.

 ##Collecting payments from Venmo API